idvorkin/idvorkin.github.io/_d/remotework.md

 ### Keeping track of non-immediate follow ups

 In an e-mail world, I'd have folders for followup_today, followup_this_week, follow_up_next_week, follow_up_next_month.
 I don't have a great solution for this - In theory a task system, but that kind of sucks as it loses too much context.

+We have a reminder bot, which is surpringly good, as it forces stuff too top.

 ### Grouping everything at self controlled granularity with rules and folders